How to Use Pickle for Object Serialization in Python

 <Person name=John Doe, age=99, gender=Male>

-For instance, if you unpickle a NumPy array (or any other defined objects that are within modules you have installed), Python will automatically import NumPy module and loads the object for you.
+For instance, if you unpickle a NumPy array (or any other defined objects that are within modules you have installed), Python will automatically import the NumPy module and load the object for you.

 You can also use pickle.dumps(obj) function that returns the pickled representation of the object as a bytes object, so you can encrypt it, transfer it, or whatever.
 The below code pickles and unpickles the previous object using pickle.dumps(obj) and pickle.loads(data) functions: